What to Do with an Old (or Forgotten) 401k

 What You Should Do:

-• Maximize your HSA contributions to take full advantage of the tax benefits.
+• Maximize your HSA benefits to take full advantage.

 • If you’re married and over 55, ensure both spouses contribute separately to get the catch-up benefit.